ghsioux/ghsioux.github.io/_posts/2023-02-03-securing-branches-and-deployments.md

 ---
 layout: post
-title: Securing code and its deployment with rules
+title: Securing code and its deployment with GitHub branch protection rules
 description: A story about environment and branch protection
 comments: false
 tags: actions pull-request administration security